-In January 2010, the Financial Accounting Standards Board ("FASB") issued guidance to amend the disclosure requirements related to recurring and nonrecurring fair value measurements.
+In January 2010, guidance to amend the disclosure requirements related to recurring and nonrecurring fair value measurements was issued.
 The guidance requires new disclosures on the transfers of assets and liabilities between Level 1 (quoted prices in active market for identical assets or liabilities) and Level 2 (significant other observable inputs) of the fair value measurement hierarchy, including the reasons and the timing of the transfers.
 Additionally, the guidance requires a roll forward of activities on purchases, sales, issuance, and settlements of the assets and liabilities measured using significant unobservable inputs (Level 3 fair value measurements).
-The guidance is effective for us with the reporting period beginning December 27, 2009.
-Other than requiring additional disclosures, adoption of this new guidance will not have a material impact on our financial statements.
+The guidance is effective for interim or annual financial reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements in the roll forward activity in Level 3 fair value measurements, which are effective for fiscal years beginning after December 15, 2010 and for interim periods within those fiscal years.
+Therefore, we have not yet adopted the guidance with respect to the roll forward activity in Level 3 fair value measurements.
+Other than requiring additional disclosures, adoption of this new guidance in the first quarter of fiscal 2010 did not have a material impact on our consolidated financial statements.

-In September 2009, the FASB's Emerging Issues Task Force issued authoritative guidance that modifies accounting for revenue arrangements with multiple deliverables.
-The modification would allow the use of an estimated selling price for undelivered elements for purposes of separating elements included in multiple-element arrangements and allocating arrangement consideration when neither vendor-specific objective evidence nor acceptable third-party evidence of the selling price of the undelivered element are available.
-We must adopt the new standard no later than January 1, 2011, and may elect to adopt it earlier, effective at the beginning of the fiscal year of adoption.
-This standard could alter the timing of how we record revenue for future arrangements.
-We are currently assessing the impact the adoption of these changes would have on our consolidated financial statements.
+In September 2009, additional authoritative guidance that modifies accounting for revenue arrangements with multiple deliverables was issued.
+The guidance eliminates the residual method of revenue recognition and allows the use of an estimated selling price for undelivered elements for purposes of separating elements included in multiple-element arrangements and allocating arrangement consideration when neither vendor-specific objective evidence nor acceptable third-party evidence of the selling price of the undelivered element are available.
+We have adopted this guidance effective with the first quarter of fiscal 2011 and will be applied on a prospective basis for revenue arrangements entered into or materially modified after the adoption date.
+This standard could alter the timing of how we record revenue for future arrangements, however we do not anticipate that the adoption will have a material impact on our consolidated financial position, results of operations, or cash flows based on current business practices.

-Note 3-Balance Sheet Components:
+Note 3-Balance Sheet Components